openvinotoolkit/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

                         Path to an audio file in WAV PCM 16 kHz mono format -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on, for
-                        example: CPU, GPU, FPGA, HDDL, MYRIAD or HETERO.
+                        example: CPU, GPU, HDDL, MYRIAD or HETERO.
 The demo will look for a suitable IE plugin for this device. (default is CPU)
   -m FILENAME, --model FILENAME